lizzybit/Olympics/README.md

 ```

 ## 4. Exploratory Data Analysis
-### 4.1 Look at the Statistical Summary of the Numeric Columns:
+### 4.1 Look at the Statistical Summary of the Numeric Columns
 > Input:
 ``` {r}
 summary(olympics[, sapply(olympics, is.numeric)])